 Wisconsin Dells has the largest concentration of water parks in the world.
 It is – without question - "The Waterpark Capital of the World®."
 Let’s do the math.
 The Dells boasts more than twenty indoor and outdoor water parks.
 They hold a combined total of 16 million gallons of water.

-Noah's Ark is the world’s largest water park, spanning 70 acres with five million gallons of water and three miles of waterslides.
+Noah's Ark is America's largest water park, spanning 70 acres with five million gallons of water and three miles of waterslides.
 It’s considered the gold standard among outdoor water parks.
 The Mt.
 Olympus Water & Theme Park features thirty-seven steep and slippery water rides.
 In addition, visitors can expereince six hair-raising roller coasters, eight curve-hugging go-kart tracks and multiple fun-filled attractions.

 At 125,000 square feet, the African-themed Kalahari Water Park Resort is the largest indoor water park in the United States.
 Its immensely popular surf machine uses 50,000 gallons of constantly-recycled water per minute.
 And the Wilderness Hotel & Golf Resort offers the world’s largest indoor/outdoor combination water park – larger than six NFL football fields loaded with water fun.

 Attractions for Every Age

 Among the hundreds of water rides in the Dells, here are 10 you must try… depending on your age, height and level of courage: